We can say that there are two types of adults – those who are emotionally mature and those who are emotionally immature.

 An emotionally immature person typically avoids taking responsibility for things that have gone wrong, even if the responsibility is theirs to take.
 They are likely to blame others for this or that and suggest that if another person had done things differently, they would not have messed up.

 This person may also blame life or the cards they’ve been dealt for their current circumstances yet do nothing to make a change in their lives.
 Blame of others is a common trait among narcissists and young children and is a defining characteristic of emotional immaturity.

 Emotionally immature people are usually self-centered, they think everything is about them and take the opinions and perspectives of others personally.
 As such, an emotionally immature person might be easily offended or upset when a friend or partner tells them they want space.

-For example, suppose your partner is emotionally immature.
-In that case, they might view your request for space or privacy as a personal attack and a comment on the quality of the relationship, rather than respecting your decision and viewing the relationship as a team, requiring team effort and respect for each other’s wishes.
+Suppose your partner is emotionally immature.
+In that case, they may view your request for space or privacy as a personal attack and a comment on the quality of the relationship, rather than respecting your decision and viewing the relationship as a team, requiring team effort and respect for each other’s wishes.

 Types of emotionally immature people